 When TaB was introduced, Coca-Cola was not about to dilute the tremendous value of its brand name by identifying as "Coke" something that was distinctively not Coca-Cola, so suggestions that the new drink be called Diet Coke were dismissed as "heresy" by

 Agreeing that the name of their new diet soda should be short and easy to remember, Coca-Cola had one of their IBM mainframes programmed to spit out a list of about 250,000 names using three- and four-letter combinations.
 After winnowing out names considered unsuitable for one reason or another (such as unpronounceability or similarity to existing product names or trademarks), Coca-Cola narrowed down the list to about 600 choices; further refinement produced a set of about two dozen prospective names which were put before the public in marketing tests.
 The specific reasons why "Tab" emerged as the eventual winner are not known, but Coca-Cola maintains the name Tab appealed to consumers because it suggested "keeping tab" on weight problems.
 (Some sources report that the name originally selected by Coca-Cola was TABB, and the moniker was later shortened during the production process to Tab.)

 TaB has changed a bit since the early 1960s: a small amount of sugar was added in 1969 after cyclamates were banned in the United States, caffeine-free TaB was introduced in 1983, a saccharin-aspartame version of the Tab formula was produced in 1984, and Coca-Cola even tried to neutralize competing Crystal Pepsi with TaB Clear in the 1990s.

 TaB was largely supplanted by Diet Coke in the 1980s and became increasingly difficult to find.
 (Indeed, one has to do a fair bit of searching to locate any information about the original TaB beverage on Coca-Cola's web site these days.)
-However, in 2006 Coca-Cola brought the brand name back to prominence by introducing TaB Energy, a product touted as a "low-cal energy drink."
+However, in 2006 Coca-Cola brought the brand name back to prominence by introducing TaB Energy, a product touted as a "low-cal energy drink," and